zixic83/stockPrice/README.md

 # stockPrice
-This is a stock holding tracking application that allows the user to track stocks as well as their stock portfolio with near real-time data
+This is a stock holding tracking mobile application that allows the user to track ASX stocks as well as their stock portfolio with near real-time data

 ## Getting Started
 ### Dependencies